Luther College (Iowa): History

 On October 10, 1857, the Norwegian Evangelical Lutheran Church (NELC) created a seminary to supply ministers for Norwegian congregations in the Upper Midwest.
 Until the seminary was established in 1861, students studied at Concordia Seminary in St. Louis, Missouri.
 On October 14, 1859, Peter Laurentius Larsen was appointed professor to the Norwegian students at Concordia by the NELC.

 Upon the closing of the seminary in April 1861, at the start of the Civil War, the NELC decided to open its own college that fall in a former parsonage at Halfway Creek, Wisconsin, just north of La Crosse, Wisconsin, and close to present-day Holmen, Wisconsin.
 On September 1, 1861, classes officially began with an enrollment of 16.
 The following year classes moved to Decorah, Iowa, with NELC pastor Ulrik Vilhelm Koren successfully arranging the college's relocation and permanent settlement.

 In 1866, a group of students signed a "bill of rights" criticizing the rigid schedule, the rules about going downtown, the lack of windows in some of the sleeping rooms, and the woodcutting and shoe-shining chores, concluding that "there was not enough freedom."
-The leader of the group, 18-year-old Rasmus Anderson, was expelled.
+The leader of the group, 18-year-old Rasmus B. Anderson, was expelled.
 This event was viewed as a rebellion and "the worst of sins" by the pastors assembled in a pastoral conference shortly after.